Alipure/Kick-Chat-Scraper/README.md

 - Saves messages to a text file in the format: `timestamp username: message`.
 - Scrolls the chat to load older messages.
 - Counts unique messages and messagers
-- [In Progress] Ask the user for a text file name before proceeding
+- ⏳ [In Progress] Ask the user for a text file name before proceeding
+- ⏳ [In Progress] Talkative chat percentage

 ## Requirements
 - **Node.js**: Version 14 or higher.